jianann92/data_science_projects/Glassdoor_Interview_Sentiment_Analysis/README.md

 ## Exploratory Data Analysis

-Scrapped glassdoor website interview reviews with python, selenium and headless chrome.
+Scrapped Apple, Microsoft, Facebook, Google and Amazon glassdoor profiles for interview reviews.
+Web scrapped with python, selenium and headless chrome.
-Scraped the offer result, interview difficulty, interview review, interview questions and interview experience (label)
+Scraped offer outcome, interview difficulty, interview review, interview questions and interview experience (label)
 # ![](./images/glassdoor_webscrape.PNG)
 Looking at the distribution of reviews, Amazon has the highest number of reviews from candidates.
 As we look into the types rating for interview experience of each company, we notice that most interview experiences are positive.
 # ![](./images/interview_exp_diff_companies.png)